NealeAust/neale-mvc-tech-blog/README.md

 To build both the back-end and front-end of a Content Management Sytem (CMS) style blog web site, where developers can publish their blog posts and comment on othr developers' posts as well.
 Once built the application is to be deployed to Heroku.

-The application will use Handlebars.js as the templating language, and utilise Sequelize, expression-session npm and range of other packages.
+The application will use Handlebars.js as the templating language, and utilise Sequelize, expression-session npm and a range of other packages.
 Will have built-in security protocols, including a hash password

 ## Packages Used